bcat/TShockPlugins/ShowUpgrades/README.md

 ### `/showupgrades`

 Shows the current player's permanent upgrades.
-Active and inactive upgrades will be listed separately.
+Used (unlocked) and not used (locked) upgrades will be listed separately.

 ### `/showupgrades <player>`

 Shows the specified player's permanent upgrades.
-Active and inactive upgrades will be listed separately.
+Used (unlocked) and not used (locked) upgrades will be listed separately.
 The `<player>` parameter follows standard TShock syntax and may be a player name (e.g., `Silvarren`), name prefix (e.g., `sil` for `Silvarren`), or ID (e.g., `0`).

 ### `/showworldupgrades`

 Shows the world's permanent upgrades.
-Active and inactive upgrades will be listed separately.
+Used (unlocked) and not used (locked) upgrades will be listed separately.

 ## Permissions